lm-ut/ASAP/README.md

 # ASAP

 *ASAP* leverages PCA and NNLS (Non-Negative Least Squares) to assess the ancestral composition of admixed individuals with high accuracy and reliability.
+If you use ASAP, please cite [BioRxiv preprint](https://www.biorxiv.org/content/10.1101/2024.05.06.592724v1).

 ## Installation